The Georgia DOT TAMP is available here.

 This document includes the following sections:

-Asset Valuation, Data Management, Financial Plan, Introduction, Inventory and Condition, Investment Strategies, Levels of Service, Lifecycle Management, Objectives and Measures, Performance Assessment, Process Improvements, Regulatory and Legislative Requirements, Risk Management.
+Asset Valuation, Current Methods and Tools, Financial Plan, Introduction, Inventory and Condition, Investment Strategies, Lifecycle Management, Objectives and Measures, Performance Assessment, Process Improvements, Regulatory and Legislative Requirements, Risk Management.

 This document meets the following additional criteria:

-• Asset valuation included • Defines linkages to other planning & programming documents • Includes a review of agency roles and responsibilities for TAM • Includes an assessment of data quality or reliability • Includes formal risk assessment results such as a risk register • Investment strategies consistent with and linked to capital program • Key revenue projection assumptions identified • Performance/LOS targets are linked to agency goals/objectives • References customer surveys/outreach for establishing LOS statements.
+• Asset valuation included • Defines linkages to other planning & programming documents • Future cost/performance projections are based on management system analysis (e.g. HERS, dTIMS) • Includes a review of agency roles and responsibilities for TAM • Includes formal risk assessment results such as a risk register • Includes substantive list of process, data, and/or systems improvement actions • Investment strategies consistent with and linked to capital program • Investment strategies summarize planned capital and operating expenditures • Key revenue projection assumptions identified • Performance/LOS targets are linked to agency goals/objectives.

 The modal scope of this document is: Highway Only

 The asset scope of this document is: Highway Assets